pshrmn/notes/redux/redux.md

 ## Store

-A store is create by passing it a reducer function.
+A store is created by passing it a reducer function.
 It can also take an optional initialState value and an enhancer function.

 ### `createStore(reducer, initialState, enhancer)`